Welcome to DS701

 Learning outcomes

-Broadly speaking, the course breaks down into three main components, which we will take in order of increasing complication:
+Broadly speaking, the course breaks down into three main categories of approaches:

 1. unsupervised methods